kbvernon/modtheworld/our-style.md

 # Text

-- Use one line per sentence during development for ease of tracking changes.
 - Leave a single empty line space before and after each code chunk.
 - Format content as follows:
     - **package_name**